Did you know that pacifiers can actually help prevent SIDS in babies by helping infants not to sleep too deeply?1

 Congratulations!
 You are now an expert on baby pacifiers.
 Go watch the movie The Pacifier starring Vin Diesel for additional information.

-If your baby starts to fuss make sure to give him a Tommee Tippee pacifier, as it’s the best pacifier for breastfeeding babies and it’s the closest to a human nipple.
+Your baby will make a fuss over the Tommee Tippee pacifier, as it’s the best pacifier for breastfeeding babies and it’s the closest to a human nipple.
 There’s a good reason it has near-5-star reviews.

 Even better, you can buy the Tommee Tippee bottles with similar nipples to further avoid confusion for breastfed babies.

 Since babies are picky, if your baby refuses the first option, try the MAM pacifiers.
 Most babies seem to gravitate to these types of pacifiers, so it’s a good option to try.